nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 Defines an infrastructure for Document Enrichment with service integration.
 The new framework is architecture to be resilient, scalable and efficient as flexible on the functional level.

 [NXP-25191](https://jira.nuxeo.com/browse/NXP-25191) Adds a new event listener on binary text conversion from files that redirects text to correct stream.
-[NXP-24749](https://jira.nuxeo.com/browse/NXP-24749) Provides a listener for images than redirect their info to the correct image Stream.
+[NXP-24749](https://jira.nuxeo.com/browse/NXP-24749) Provides a listener for images then redirect their info to the correct image Stream.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24605](https://jira.nuxeo.com/browse/NXP-24605).